KaelanDuck/VRCAdvancedActionsOSC/README.md

 ```

 The type of each parameter is automatically determined and must be either a bool, float or an integer.

+If no basic parameters are used, the config must include an empty dict: `Params: {}`

 ## Custom Parameters